Incredibly moist and delicious Best Blueberry Bundt Cake! That glaze is over the top amazing!

 - 1 2/3 cups sugar

 - 3/4 cups unsalted butter (1 1/2 sticks) – room temperature

 - 2 teaspoons vanilla

-- 1 cup buttermilk (if you don't have buttermilk: scant 1 cup of milk with 1 tablespoon vinegar)
+- 1 cup buttermilk (scant 1 cup of milk with 1 tablespoon vinegar)

 - 2 cups fresh blueberries – mixed with 1 tablespoon of flour.

-- *This will keep the berries from sinking to the bottom of the pan while baking.
+- *This will keep the berries from sinking to bottom of pan while baking.

 - *Frozen berries can also be used.